-The types of learner that makes up your classroom can easily be identified by conducting a short learning style assessment at the beginning of class.
+The type of learner that makes up your classroom can easily be identified by conducting a short learning style assessment at the beginning of class.
 This assessment will benefit you and the students and will allow you and your students to be successful.
-This information will be as valuable to the student as it is to you.
+This information will be as valuable to the adult student as it is to you.

-Learning is experiential
+Learning is experiential.

-The process is positive and encouraging
+The education process is positive and encouraging.

 For most adults, stepping back into the classroom can be intimidating, which is understandable if they haven’t taken a class in years.
-Students may be apprehensive about what the class will be like and how well they’ll do.
+Students may be apprehensive about what the course will be like and how well they’ll do.